Branuz/bestreads/README.md

 <h2>Features</h2>

-BestReads is designed for adding and searching reading tips.
-The program is used via terminal.
+BestReads is designed for storing and searching reading tips.
 Tips are stored to a database (SQLite).
+The Java based program is used via terminal.

   - [x] User can add a reading tip with a title, an url and related tags (write command "1")
   - [x] User can list all the tips she has added (write command "2")